-As promised, inspired by Cheryl Strayed in Wild, I went ahead and picked up As I Lay Dying by William Faulkner for my next undertaking from The List.
+As promised, inspired by Cheryl Strayed in Wild, I went ahead and picked up As I Lay Dying by William Faulkner for my next undertaking from my reading list.
 I’d scored a copy for the princely sum of $4 – that secondhand bookstore bargain bin strikes again!

 My husband chuckled with glee when I told him this one was next.
 Apparently, I was going to be “so confused”!
 Well, fortune only favours the brave.

 William Faulkner won the Nobel Prize for Literature in 1949, and As I Lay Dying is widely regarded as one of the greatest American novels of all time, so plenty of people far smarter than me seem to think that it’s very good.
 Apparently, he wrote it in six weeks while working night shifts at the local power-station, and didn’t change a word of it after the first draft was completed (what a show-off).

 I’m not sure if I was “confused” per se, but a genealogical table (a la Wuthering Heights) sure would have come in handy.
 Unfortunately, this edition didn’t include one, so I took the liberty of creating one myself…